Desired outcome

 If you have taken part in a consultation, you may be interested to read our post-consultation “You said, we did” report to see how your feedback has shaped this Fire Standard.

-Note Please contact the Fire Standards team within the NFCC CPO for any queries or support with regards to this Fire Standard [email protected]
+Note Please contact the Fire Standards team within the NFCC for any queries or support with regards to this Fire Standard [email protected]